 Four different selection modes are available:

-- Click-LMB selects an individual object.
+- Double-Click-LMB selects and frames an individual object.

 In addition, four different types of selection modification are available: Replace (the default), Add, Invert, and Remove.
 The modifiers define how a new selection behaves with respect to an existing one.
 The modifier keys SHIFT and CTRL temporarily define the current selection modification: